paulgolter/blender-pipeline-integration/README.md

 > **_NOTE:_** We use [] notation here to assign a value to the key 'fruit' as you would do with dictionaries

-Notice that in the object properties panel you will find `my_prop` showing up under the `Custom Properties` tab.
+Notice that in the object properties panel you will find `fruit` showing up under the `Custom Properties` tab.
 So the command above is essentially the same as using the `bpy.ops.wm.properties_add()` operator that you can find at the top of the tab.

 ![image info](./res/images/property_str.jpg)

-Checking out the type, returns `strs` as expeted.
+Checking out the type, returns `str` as expected.

 ```python
 type(bpy.objects["Suzanne"]["fruit"])